-Reading Café: One morning every week for 30mins form when the school gates open at 8:30 parents and families are welcomed into school to read with the children.
+Reading Café: One morning/afternoon every week for 15mins from when the school gates open at 8:30/3:00 parents and families are welcomed into school to read with the children.
 We have a rotation basis for these cafes throughout the week to make them as accessible as possible to all our families.

 Reading with adults: We love welcoming parent helpers into our school to read with a range of children.
 This opportunity not only helps to develop the child’s fluency and understanding of a text, but also allows them to build on their interpersonal and social skills.

 Reading buddies: Classes ‘buddy’ up with other classes to read together.
 Older children read with younger children to promote a love of reading across the school.

 Children need to decode and read words at 95% accuracy in order to be secure with the phonemes they are reading.
 We assess children’s reading of 100 words in a book and children who get 5 or less errors are secure.
 Children will then move onto books with a different set of sounds.

 Children will be formally assessed in phonics and reading at least once each half term to see if they have progressed and need to move onto books which support a new phase.